-You will have heard me say it before, ‘comparison kills creativity’, but it’s worth repeating because current circumstances have us scrolling online more than usual.
+You will have heard me say it before, ‘comparison kills creativity’, but it’s worth repeating because sometimes circumstances have us scrolling online more than usual.
+Social media puts thousands of artworks in front of us, more than any other generation has seen.
 You will see some awesome artwork and inspirational pieces, and you’ll see people in all different stages of their creative journey.
 And if you’re not self-aware you may end up in the abyss called “comparison”.
 Be careful that you don’t feed the inner child who’s afraid of not being good enough.
 Catch and destroy those unhealthy destructive thoughts.
 When you look at someone else’s work you actually have no idea of the journey they are undertaking, or how many thousands of hours they have invested in honing their skills.
 Absolutely nothing is stopping you creating your own exquisitely beautiful art, except yourself.
 Creativity is a gift from God but it’s likely to take blood, sweat and tears, and practice, practice, practice.

 In a conference call about what we’ve all been creating lately, Joel McKerrow said, “Do not shame yourself for wherever you are right now”.
 It is okay to not know how to do the next step.
 It’s not okay to put yourself down for it, and it’s absolutely not okay to let it stop you from moving forward.
 A creative person constantly wants to improve their own work.